 New Hampshire reds- Not a meat chicken, aggressive, expect 200 eggs per year

 Buff orphingron-Friendly, on the bigger side about 150 eggs per year

 Australorp-careless, don't mind being handled with a hardy temperament and an egg prediction of 250 eggs a year

 Speckled Sussex-don't need to free range docile and very curios they are a target to older chicken for bullying so be causious when mixing these breeds with an annual 300 eggs per year

-Now that you have your chicks make sure you have a big seethrough plastic storage bin or bird cage and line the bottom with wood or cedar shavings. ( Most places give you a bag of bedding with the purchase of a chick) make sure you get a small feeder and waterer.
+Now that you have your chicks make sure you have a big see-through plastic storage bin or bird cage (dog crates work too) and line the bottom with wood or cedar shavings. ( Most places give you a bag of bedding with the purchase of a chick) make sure you get a small feeder and waterer.
 Look for a natural food with grit mixed in for your new chicks.
-You will also need a grow light or light for them to stay warm at least 60 Watts, and high up enough to ensure the safety for your chicks.
+You will also need a grow light or light for them to stay warm at least 85 Watts, and high enough to ensure the safety for your chicks.
 You can buy a grow light at almost any pet store.
 Make sure when you pick out your chicks find one that looks to be in good condition and friendly.
 Spend some quality time looking.
 Before taking your chicks home have there bin set up and ready to go.
 Include a small box or hiding place for your chickens to chill out alone.
 Once your chicks are a bit older, begin introducing them to new foods such as bread, cooked beans, or cooked rice NEVER SERVE RAW!
 Doing so can kill your chicks because uncooked rice expands in there intestines!
 Handle the chicks every day to insure they will be nice and calm when older.
 Both chicks and chickens will love these treats listed below

 Cooked potato's (White or sweet)